singnet/dev-portal/docs/all/mpe/mpe.md

 # Hero section
 title: The Multi-Party Escrow Contract
-description: An introduction to the deposit, withdraw, and payment channel functionalities of the Multi-Party Escrow
+description: An introduction to the deposit, withdrawal, and payment channel functionalities of the Multi-Party Escrow

 # extralink box
 extralink: